tobyatgithub/Three-Easy-Pieces-Of-Computer-System/README.md

 Privileged mode vs. user mode: on CPU virtualization, we require two different CPU modes.
 The OS runs in privileged mode (or kernel mode), where it has access to the entire machine; applications run in user mode, where they are limited in what they can do.

-### Chapter 16, Segmentation
+## Chapter 16, Segmentation
+---
+> Now we look into a very practical problem: we only have limited size of hardwares, but we could have very very huge files.
+How shall we store huge files?
+What are some common challenges and best practices? (segmentation).

-> Crux: How to support a large address space?
+Crux: How to support a large address space?

 - Segmentation: instead of having just one base and bounds pair in our MMU, why not have a base and bounds pair per logical segment of the address space?
 A segment is just a contiguous portion of the address space of a particular length, and it allows the OS to place each (code, stack, heap) in different parts of the physical memory, and thus avoid filling physical memory with unused virtual address space.

-### Chapter 17, Free Space Management
+## Chapter 17, Free Space Management
+---
+> Segmentation, while allowing us to store large files, comes with its own challenges. (fragmentation.)
+How can we manage our free space and segmentation process effectively to reduce the amount of fragmentation? (paging, coalesce, and different management strategies.)

-> Crux: How should free space be managed, when satisfying variable-sized requests?
+Crux: How should free space be managed, when satisfying variable-sized requests?
 What strategies can be used to minimize fragmentation?
 What are the time and space overheads of alternate approaches?

 - paging: divide space into fixed-sized units.

 - coalesce: important! as it greatly affect how effective our free space management will be.
 The basic idea is simple: if we have two free space next to each other, merge them into one.
 Keep doing this operation until there's no more free space that can be merged.

-### Chapter 18: Paging
+## Chapter 18: Paging
+---
+> To better handle the segmentation issues, one great practice is paging.
+Here we discuss its pros (flexibility, simple allocation) and cons (internal fragmentations).

 Usually there are two approaches when solving most space-management related problems: